-On the earlier of (i) the first Business Day after August 31, 2020 or, if later, the fifth Business Day after the Delivery Period Termination Date and (ii) the fifth Business Day after the occurrence of a Triggering Event (such Business Day, the "Transfer Date"), each of the Trusts established on the applicable original issuance date of the relevant Certificates (the "Original Trusts" and, with respect to the Class B Trust, the "Original Class B Trust") will transfer and assign all of its assets and rights to a newly created successor trust (each, a "Successor Trust" and, with respect to the Class B Trust, the "Successor Class B Trust") with substantially identical terms, except that (i) the

-Successor Trusts will not have the right to purchase new Equipment Notes and (ii) Delaware law will govern the Original Trusts and New York law will govern the Successor Trusts.
+On the earlier of (i) the first Business Day after August 31, 2020 or, if later, the fifth Business Day after the Delivery Period Termination Date and (ii) the fifth Business Day after the occurrence of a Triggering Event (such Business Day, the "Transfer Date"), each of the Trusts established on the Issuance Date (the "Original Trusts") will transfer and assign all of its assets and rights to a newly created successor trust (each, a "Successor Trust") with substantially identical terms, except that (i) the Successor Trusts will not have the right to purchase new Equipment Notes and (ii) Delaware law will govern the Original Trusts and New York law will govern the Successor Trusts.
 The institution acting as Trustee of each of the Original Trusts (each, an "Original Trustee") will also act as Trustee of the corresponding Successor Trust (each, a "New Trustee").
 Each New Trustee will assume the obligations of the related Original Trustee under each transaction document to which such Original Trustee was a party.
 Upon the effectiveness of such transfer, assignment and assumption, each of the Original Trusts will be liquidated and each of the Certificates will represent the same percentage interest in the Successor Trust as it represented in the Original Trust immediately prior to such transfer, assignment and assumption.
 Unless the context otherwise requires, all references in this Prospectus Supplement to the Trusts, the applicable Trustees, the Pass Through Trust Agreements and similar terms shall apply to the Original Trusts until the effectiveness of such transfer, assignment and assumption, and thereafter shall be applicable with respect to the Successor Trusts.
 If for any reason such transfer, assignment and assumption cannot be effected to any Successor Trust, the related Original Trust will continue in existence until it is effected.
 The Original Trusts may be treated as partnerships for U.S. federal income tax purposes.
 The Successor Trusts will be treated as grantor trusts.
 See "Certain U.S. Federal Tax Consequences".